hydephp/hyde/README.md

 ```

 Your site will then be saved in the _site directory, which you can then upload to your static web host.
-All links use relative paths, so you can deploy to a subdirectory without problem.
+All links use relative paths, so you can deploy to a subdirectory without any problems.
 The site also works great when browsing the HTML files locally.

 If it is the first time building the site or if you have updated the source SCSS you also need to run `npm install && npm run dev`.